You cannot copy content of this website, your IP is being recorded

 • Offer water right after meals – This will help to rinse food out of the mouth.

-• Make brushing a family activity – This will help your baby to form good brushing habits in a fun way.
+• Make brushing a family activity – This will help your baby form good brushing habits in a fun way.
 Brush your teeth every morning and evening together as a family and stay positive.

 • Use toothpaste at age two – You can begin to use non-fluoride children’s toothpaste once your baby is about two years old.

-• Schedule an exam – The American Dental Association recommends all babies receive a dental exam by the age of one, for a check up and to begin preventative care.
+• Schedule an exam – The American Dental Association recommends all babies receive a dental exam by the age of one, for a check-up and to begin preventative care.

 It is very important to have regular checks for oral cancer, and it is luckily a very simple procedure to detect and pinpoint locations of possible threats.
 Thanks to modern advances, it is easy to detect early signs of oral cancer and begin to treat it before it becomes and permanent problem.